csswizardry/csswizardry.github.com/_posts/2016-10-10-pragmatic-practical-progressive-theming-with-custom-properties.md

-If you wish to implement something like this, please feel free to introduce the preprocessor layer yourself—it is outside of the scope of this article, which exists to prove a concept, and not to be a production-ready soluton.
+If you wish to implement something like this, please feel free to introduce the preprocessor layer yourself—it is outside of the scope of this article, which exists to prove a concept, and not to be a production-ready solution.
 Optimise for your use case and make changes and improvements as necessary.

 ## Final Word